doc4d/docs/docs/API/SystemWorkerClass.md

 If an error occurs during the creation of the proxy object, the function returns `null` and an error is thrown.

 > The `4D.SystemWorker.new()` function only launches system processes; it does not create interface objects, such as windows.
+All shell instructions must be preceded by a command line interpreter like `bash`, `sh` or `cmd` depending of the OS.

 In the *commandLine* parameter, pass the application's absolute file path to be executed, as well as any required arguments (if necessary).
 Under macOS, if you pass only the application name, 4D will use the PATH environment variable to locate the executable.